difcul/aw/2_using_web_services/README.md

 Open the URL _http://appserver.alunos.di.fc.ul.pt/~awXXX/mywebapp.php_ (hit refresh) and check the results.

+Or the URL _http://localhost/.../mywebapp.php_ in case you are using a local machine.

 Now try for different diseases, but do not forget to run the shell scripts before.